Ann and Frank Aichinger, Co-Pastors

 I came to Central in March 2006 to be a substitute for a couple of months on the drums for the Praise Team.
 Little did I know then that I would be leading the group some years later!
 I'm originally from Litchfield, IL and did most of my growing up in Taylorsville, NC.
 I attended Appalachian State University in Boone, NC and graduated with a BS in Business Administration.
 Music has always been a big part of my life.
 I began piano when I was 6,and later learned guitar, bass, drums, organ, trumpet, trombone, french horn and a little mandolin.
 I played in my first praise team at the age of 14 at Friendship Lutheran Church in Taylorsville, NC and have been a part of contemporary worship ever since playing in churches throughout Taylorsville and Boone, NC, and now Bristol, VA.

-I live in Bluff City, TN with my wife Erinn, my twin daughters, Malin and Audyn, new baby daughter, Olivia, and 4 dogs.
+I live in Bluff City, TN with my twin daughters, Malin and Audyn, younger daughter, Olivia, and 4 dogs.
 I enjoy sports, music, food and friends.